mdrideout/junjo-ai-studio-deployment-example/README.md

 # See the Caddyfile for detailed instructions.
 vi caddy/Caddyfile

-# The JUNJO_SERVER_API_KEY variable will be set later after we create an API key in the Junjo AI Studio UI.
+# The JUNJO_AI_STUDIO_API_KEY variable will be set later after we create an API key in the Junjo AI Studio UI.
 ```

 #### Start The Services